siddhi07/ai-email-intelligence-pipeline/README.md

 }
 ```

-This repository also includes `mcp_config.json.example` as a reusable safe template with no credentials committed.
+This repository includes mcp_config.json.example as a reusable safe template with no credentials committed.

 ### Step 3: Authenticate